Skip to main content

 • Conversion rate

-• Probability to beat baseline (when looking at campaigns from an individual experience level, this baseline can be the holdback group, or another experience)
+• Probability to beat baseline (when looking at experiments at a Global Reporting level.
+This baseline can be the holdback group, or another experience and is set in the drop downs)

 What does 'Probability to be best' mean?